ENCCS/practical-machine-learning/content/02-fundamentals-of-ML.md

 ### Other subtypes

-In addition to supervised and unsupervised learning, there are other important paradigms in machine learning.
+In addition to supervised and unsupervised learning, there are other important paradigms in ML.
 - **Semi-supervised learning** bridges the gap between supervised and unsupervised learning by using a small amount of labeled data together with a large amount of unlabeled data, helping models learn more effectively when labeling is expensive or time-consuming (*e.g.*, medical image analysis).
 - **Self-supervised learning** is a form of unsupervised learning where the model generates its own labels from the data -- typically for pretraining models on tasks like image or language understanding, enabling them to learn robust representations without explicit labels (*e.g.*, predicting the next word in a sentence, and filling in missing image patches)
 - **Transfer learning** involves applying knowledge from a pretrained model, trained on a large, general dataset, to a new, related task, significantly reducing training time and data requirements (*e.g.*, fine-tuning a speech recognition model for a new dialect).

-These techniques expand the capabilities and versatility of machine learning across data-limited or computationally constrained environments.
+These techniques expand the capabilities and versatility of ML across data-limited or computationally constrained environments.